 Strategies for vacation and short-term rentals

 Short-term rentals (STRs) introduce a different dynamic.
-You might need escrow services for vacation rentals to hold booking funds if you book directly rather than through Airbnb or VRBO.
+You may need escrow services for vacation rentals to hold booking funds when booking directly rather than through Airbnb or VRBO.

 Fraud prevention

 A free escrow service for vacation rentals (or a low-cost one) can prevent fraud by holding the guest's money until check-in.
-This builds trust with guests who are wary of direct booking scams.
+This builds trust among guests wary of direct booking scams.

 Managing turnover

 With high turnover, you need a system that moves fast.
 Renting third-party escrow services can automate the collection and release of damage deposits for STRs.
-However, many hosts simply rely on the platform's resolution center or hold a capital reserve in a separate account to self-insure against minor damages.
+However, many hosts rely on the platform's resolution center or maintain a capital reserve in a separate account to self-insure against minor damages.

 Choosing the best escrow service for your portfolio